 While many industries are affected by the COVID-19 pandemic and were forced to shut down operations, the logistics sector is working nonstop to ensure the smooth deliveries of supplies and other essentials.
 However, several warehouses are experiencing challenges in running their business while staying afloat amid the crisis.

 Warehouses are integral in supply chains.
 They are key in ensuring that economies flourish and that the manufacturing and distribution of services are in full swing.
-This is why it’s important to maintain efficiency in warehouses and address issues that interfere with vital warehouse processes.
+This is why it’s important to maintain warehouses’ efficiency and address issues that interfere with vital warehouse processes.

-In this post, we identify the important steps you can take to keep your operations as productive and efficient as possible in the middle of the pandemic.
+In this post, we identify the important steps you can take to keep your operations as productive and efficient as possible during the pandemic.